 Some babies develop breast lumps due to the estrogen they get from their mothers during birth.
 These generally clear up as the estrogen leaves their bodies.

-- intraductal papilloma (small, non-cancerous tumor in a milk duct)
+non-cancerous tumor in a milk duct

 - breast cancer

-Breast tissue varies in consistency, with the upper-outer part of the breast being firm and the inner-lower parts feeling somewhat softer.
+Breast tissue varies in consistency, with the upper-outer part of your breast being firm and the inner-lower parts feeling somewhat softer.
 If you are a woman, your breasts can become more tender or lumpy during your menstrual cycle.
 Breasts tend to get less dense as you get older.

-Remember, most breast lumps are non-cancerous.
+Remember, most breast lumps are noncancerous.
 However, you should make an appointment to see your doctor if:

 - you discover a new lump

-- an area of your breast is noticeably different than the rest
+- an area of your breast is noticeably different

 - a lump does not go away after menstruation